nancologist/php_mvc/README.md

 ## 4.6.
 The Database Class - Part 1
 TEST1: On the http://localhost:41062/www/traversymvc/ we should get this error on screen: ``SQLSTATE[HY000] [2002] Connection refused``

+1. Now Create Database "tmvc" in phpMyAdmin.
+2. Now if you go to .com/www/traversymvc you get now errors more.
 ___

 ## 4.7.
 The Database Class - Part 2